azurecrystalz/azurecrystalz.github.io/source/_drafts/take-a-chance.md

   ![niki hum](https://res.cloudinary.com/djq41tb84/image/upload/v1710298508/enstars/dialogue/number%208/take%20a%20chance/ch3/hbsnhlpy4mcfrog14xxx.png)

   {% bubble Niki %}
     …….
+  {% endbubble %}

+  {% bubble Niki %}
   …Are we there yettttt~?
 I’m already starving!
   {% endbubble %}

-  {% bubble Rinne %}
+  {% bubble Rinne practice_sigh %}
     Quit your whining.
 We <i>just</i> got on the road.
 Don’t start yapping like that to me for another hour or so.
+  {% endbubble %}

+  {% bubble Rinne practice_yup %}
     More importantly, how about you two back there?
 Have you figured out how to put that tablet to good use?
   {% endbubble %}

   {% bubble HiMERU %}
-  Yes.
+    --Yes.
 There appears to be a document stating the outline of the project in one of the applications.
 Similar to an instructional guide.

     Looking at what the document says, this tablet supplied by “Number Eight” has two primary functions.

     Firstly, an application to roll a die.

     It’s monitored so that once the die has been thrown, it can’t be thrown again until the previous objective has been completed.
+  {% endbubble %}

+  {% bubble HiMERU %}
     The die has twelve sides…a dodecahedron.

     It’s also written that by completing the objective at hand, we’ll be rewarded.
+  {% endbubble %}

+  {% bubble HiMERU %}
     The rewards can be anything from a beneficial service, money, or even additional applications to the tablet.
 However–

     It also supplies clues in order to complete the bigger goal.

     We have a 24 hour time limit.
 If we reach the goal point safely within the allotted time frame, we’ll be rewarded with the ability to perform a new song in new outfits live.
   {% endbubble %}

   ![mmmrgh](https://res.cloudinary.com/djq41tb84/image/upload/v1710298508/enstars/dialogue/number%208/take%20a%20chance/ch3/nlpnjnoa28qg6lmcfmnu.png)

   {% bubble Niki %}
     That reminds me, wasn’t our last reward in “The Minotaur's Labyrinth” a new song too?
 Do they just think that if they dangle a new song over our heads we’re gonna be desperate to grab it?
+  {% endbubble %}

+  {% bubble Niki %}
     I personally want a nice big meal over performing a new song live.
   {% endbubble %}

   {% bubble HiMERU %}
     Just think of it as work then, Shiina.
 By getting paid “L$”, you’ll be able to buy the food you’d like.

     Money can’t buy happiness, but it <i>can</i> buy most of the things people want to become happy–that’s the entire premise of capitalism.
   {% endbubble %}

-  {% bubble Rinne %}
+  {% bubble Rinne practice_idlr %}
     I’ve got a grip on how the rules work now.
 What about the other function you mentioned?
   {% endbubble %}

   {% bubble HiMERU %}
     It’s a communication function.
 Though it looks like it’s solely provided for emergency purposes.

     For instance, if there is an issue with filming, then we could contact the staff–or they could contact us.
   {% endbubble %}

-  {% bubble Rinne %}
+  {% bubble Rinne practice_thinkloud %}
     Hmm…?
 Seems like it’s not a half bad plan to keep beloved idols safe.
 Will they just end up doing a little extra if they don’t have enough shots?
   {% endbubble %}

   {% bubble HiMERU %}
     Probably.
 That was the purpose of “Number Eight” to begin with.
+  {% endbubble %}

+  {% bubble HiMERU %}
     At any rate, those are the functions of the tablet.
 All that’s left is to take the car and get to the goal.
   {% endbubble %}

-  {% bubble Rinne %}
+  {% bubble Rinne practice_yup %}
     Yup.
 It would’ve been useful if that thing came with a map or something, but it’s fine.

     I spent such a long time back at my hometown in nature that I’ll be able to find our way around without a map or GPS.
+  {% endbubble %}

+  {% bubble Rinne practice_mhm %}
     We’ll be there in no time~
   {% endbubble %}

   <div class="msr-narration">